NCAR/DART/models/CESM/readme.rst

 Since the ability to use DART has not been completely integrated into CESM testing, it is necessary to use some CESM fortran subroutines which have been modified for use with DART.
 These must be provided to CESM through the SourceMods mechanism.
-SourceMods for selected versions of CESM are available from [FIXME; WHERE?].
+SourceMods for selected versions of CESM are available as described in the readme.html pages of the component model interfaces ($DART/models/{cam-fv,clm,...}.
 This release of DART focuses on selected CESM versions from CESM2 (June, 2017) and later.
 Using this DART with other CESM versions will quite possibly fail, in which case existing SourceMods can often be used as a template